-It seems that every week there are new studies and news articles about the dangers of using electronic devices at nighttime.
-Unfortunately the screens we’re staring directly into emit large amounts of blue light.
+It seems that every week there are new studies and news articles about the dangers screen use at night.
+These screens that we’re staring into, emit large amounts of blue light.
 It turns out that light at the blue end of the spectrum is how our bodies track what time of day it is.
-Shining blue-enriched light into our retinas at nighttime is screwing with this primordial timekeeping mechanism.
-And it’s not just making it harder for us to fall asleep.
-Circadian dis-regulation and chronic melatonin depletion have very serious health consequences that are compounded by lack of quality sleep.
+Shining blue-rich light into our eyeballs at night is screwing with our body’s timekeeping mechanisms.
+And it’s not only making it harder for us to fall asleep.
+Circadian dis-regulation and chronic melatonin depletion have very serious health consequences.
+These are compounded by lack of quality sleep.

 F.lux and other screen “filter” apps

 F.lux is a free app that automatically shifts the color of your screen to a reddish amber color as the sun goes down.
 You set it to your time zone and the degree of color shift that you want and it does the rest.
 The idea is to match the color of your screen to the color of the ambient lighting.
-In the daytime your screen is in full color spectrum and, as the evening wears on, the color gradually shifts over the course of an hour.
+In the daytime your screen is in full color spectrum.
+As the evening wears on, the color shifts to amber/red over the course of an hour.
 Once you get used to the colors, most people love the app and won’t go without it.
 Of course people doing design work or other color sensitive work may not be able to use it.
 It can also take some getting use to.
-Most people start with a mild color setting at first and then gradually turn it further to the red as they become accustomed to it.
+Most people start with a mild color setting at first.
+You can turn it further to the red as you become accustomed to it.

-The newer version of the app can even sync with the Phillips Hue lighting system and color shift the lights in your home as well!
+The newer version of the app can even sync with the Phillips Hue lighting system.
+That way your home lighting can shift in sync with your screen!
 I have not tried this feature yet but it seems pretty awesome.

 So what’s the problem?

-People tend to hold phones closer to their eyes
+People tend to hold the screen closer to their eyes

 The “easy button” & the bigger problem

 At this point there are two main type of screens on our electronic devices: LCD and OLED.
 Most screens out there are some sort of LCD except for Samsung phones which use a variation of an OLED (AMOLED).
-LCD screens are backlit with either a white florescent source or a white LED source.
-Most computer screens are edge lit with a cold-cathode florescent tube on the top or bottom of the screen and a white diffusion panel that scatters the light uniformly across the screen.
+LCD screens are back lit with either a white florescent or a white LED.
+Most computer screens are edge lit with a cold-cathode florescent tube on the top or bottom of the screen.
+A white diffusion panel that scatters the light uniformly across the screen.

-The main thing to realize about LCDs is that there is always some degree of white light passing through, no matter what color is displayed on the screen.
-Theoretically OLED screens should have less of a problem with white light leakage as the pixels are self-illuminating (no backlight) and apps like f.lux should be far more effective.
-I have seen spectrograph of iPhones (LCD) compared to Samsung phones (AMOLED) and they are very similar, however they are always measured with the screen displaying white.
-I would be curious to see spectrograph comparisons with the screens displaying all black.
-Unfortunately I do not have equipment sensitive enough to measure light spectrum from screens and have not come across anyone else measuring this.
+The main thing to realize about LCDs is that there is always some level of blue light passing through.
+No matter what color is on the screen.
+Theoretically OLED screens should have less of a problem with light leakage.
+The pixels are self-illuminating (no back-light).
+Therefore, filtering apps should be far more effective.
+I have seen a spectrograph of an iPhone (LCD) compared to Samsung (AMOLED).
+They are very similar, however they were measured with the screens displaying white.
+I would like to see spectrograph comparisons with the screens displaying all black.

 So why do I use it (and recommend it)?

-Despite the fact that I wear orange glasses at night and just spent the last 10 minutes of your time somewhat bashing f.lux, I still use it and recommend it.
-For one, it is absolutely better than nothing and I think it does help bring awareness to the problem.
-It certainly relieves eye strain from computing at night.
-I really like how it transitions in to nighttime mode as the sun goes down.
+Despite the fact that I spent the last 10 minutes of your time somewhat bashing f.lux, I still use it and recommend it.
+For one, it is better than nothing and it does help bring awareness to the problem.
+It does relieve eye strain.
+I like how it transitions in to nighttime mode as the sun goes down.
 It helps to keep me connected with nature in some small way even if I’m full absorbed into some computer project.
-I think that any reduction in blue light exposure is beneficial and highly recommended.
-If you are interested in optimizing your health, I highly recommend you experiment with more effective strategies.
+Any reduction in blue light exposure is beneficial.
+But, if you want to optimize your health, I recommend using a proper pair of blue light blocking glasses.

-Oh, and did I mention that the f.lux is free!
+Oh, and did I mention that f.lux is free?
 Not only is it free, but the developers graciously provide tech support as well.
-It seem to me that they are nice people who are very dedicated to helping others and that’s something that I think we can all appreciate.
+They are nice people who are dedicated to helping others, and that’s something that we can all appreciate.